 Rivers of Carbon –

-We are honoured to work on the ancestral lands of the Ngarigo and Nugnawal people, and we recognise their continuing connection with, and knowledge about, land, waters and community.
+We are honoured to work on the ancestral lands of the Ngarigo and Ngunawal people, and we recognise their continuing connection with, and knowledge about land, waters and community.
 We pay our respects to them and their cultures; and to Elders past, present and emerging.